-Spontaneous tensorization of a symmetric rank $(0,2)$ tensor field $f_{\mu\nu}$, which is spin-$2$, is a natural avenue to investigate after spin-$0$ (scalars) and spin-$1$ (vectors).
-Ghosts appear in this case once more since the metric in our gravity theories, $g_{\mu\nu}$, is also a spin-$2$ field.
+Spontaneous tensorization of a symmetric rank $(0,2)$ tensor field $f_{\mu\nu}$, which is spin $2$, is a natural avenue to investigate after spin-$0$ scalars and spin-$1$ vectors.
+Ghosts appear in this case once more since the metric in our gravity theories $g_{\mu\nu}$ is also a spin-$2$ field.
 Note that spontaneous tensorization theories include terms where the field that tensorizes, in this case $f_{\mu\nu}$, is coupled to the metric $g_{\mu\nu}$.
-However, interacting spin-$2$ fields are known to generically lead to ghost degrees of freedom, rendering most such theories unphysical~\cite{Boulware:1972yco,deRham:2014zqa}, and ghost-free theories being discovered more recently in the form of massive gravity and bigravity~\cite{deRham:2010kj, Hassan:2011zd, deRham:2014zqa}.
-Matter can couple to one of the spin-$2$ fields in the novel ghost-free theories, but coupling to both metrics generically invoke a ghost again~\cite{Yamashita:2014fga}.
+However, interacting spin-$2$ fields are known to generically lead to ghost degrees of freedom, rendering most such theories unphysical~\cite{Boulware:1972yco,deRham:2014zqa} and have led to ghost-free theories being discovered more recently in the form of massive gravity and bigravity~\cite{deRham:2010kj, Hassan:2011zd, deRham:2014zqa}.
+Matter can couple to one of the spin-$2$ fields in the novel ghost-free theories, but coupling to both metrics generically invokes a ghost again~\cite{Yamashita:2014fga}.
 For example, trying to mimic the \DEF model by having a conformal scaling function that depends on $f_{\mu\nu}$, i.e.,~changing the matter action as $g_{\mu \nu} \to {\cal A}(f_{\mu\nu},g_{\mu\nu})\ g_{\mu \nu}$, leads to ghosts.
 Overall, there is no known form of bigravity theory that features an analog of spontaneous scalarization.

-Spinor fields present the most interesting case of generalizing scalarization, perhaps aside from vectors.\footnote{Although a spinor is not a tensor in the technical sense, we will classify spinorization as an example of tensorization.} The classical Lagrangian for a Dirac spinor is
+Spinor fields present the most interesting case of generalizing scalarization, perhaps aside from vectors.\footnote{Although a spinor is not a tensor in the technical sense, we classify spinorization here as an example of tensorization.} The classical Lagrangian for a Dirac spinor is

-where the conventions for gamma matrices and the effect of covariant derivatives on spinors can be found in~\textcite{Ramazanoglu:2018hwk}.
+where the conventions for gamma matrices and the effect of covariant derivatives on spinors are as given by \textcite{Ramazanoglu:2018hwk}.
 This action provides the usual dispersion relation $\omega^2 = k_ik^i + \mu^2$ for a plane wave of the form $\psi \propto \exp[\ii (\omega t-k_i x^i)]$.
 Since the mass term appears linearly, not quadratically, changing its sign results in the same dispersion relation.
-However, a tachyonic spinor action is still possible in the form of
+However, a tachyonic spinor action is still possible in the following form:

 with the field equation